-Speaking of HealthStrategies for safe, successful summer race performanceJuly 23, 2019
+Speaking of HealthStrategies for safe, successful summer race performanceJuly 01, 2021

-For some types of supplements, more research is available.
+As a result, there's no easy way to determine whether supplements in general are safe.
+More research is available for some supplements versus others.
 For example, creatine monohydrate is one of the most extensively researched supplements in many populations, from high-level athletes to pediatric muscular dystrophy patients to older adults with various concerns related to health and performance.

-The same could be said for energy drinks, as there is limited research available regarding their safety in young athletes.
-Instead, athletes should focus on improving sleep habits to promote healthy lifestyle choices and reduce the need for an energy drink.
+The same could be said for energy drinks, as limited research is available regarding their safety in young athletes.
+Instead, athletes should focus on improving sleep habits to promote healthy lifestyle choices.

-It is important to know that although dietary supplements fall under the purview of the Food and Drug Administration, dietary supplement products are not regulated before they are released to the market.
+It's important to know that although dietary supplements fall under the purview of the Food and Drug Administration, dietary supplement products are not regulated before they are released to the market.
 Companies do not have to demonstrate safety and efficacy in humans before the products are sold to consumers, as is the case with pharmaceuticals.

-Best practices for supplments
+Best practices for supplements

 I recommend parents follow these tips if they decide to provide dietary supplements to their young athletes: